SlenderStone/MessageHandler.Documentation/api/environments/handlers.md

-# API Reference : Environments
+# API Reference : Handler Configurations Deployed To Environment

 In order to perform queries for the handler configurations that are deployed in a given environment, send an authorized GET request on the following base uri: